coemobile/codingexercise/README.md

 ## Update
 To update a task description, double click on the description and edit the contents in the text box.
 The description will be updated when the textbox looses focus.

+## More Details
+- Front end done using jQuery and vanilla html/css
+- Back end done using Node.js, Express and MongoDB

 # Full Stack Developer Coding Exercise
 A coding exercise to assess the competency of candidates.